Cherreads

 "But it's a bit ironic."

-"The legendary King of Knights… Arthur Pendragon… being, in truth, a woman.
-And on top of that, summoned as a Lancer."
+"The legendary King of Knights… Arthur Pendragon… actually being a woman.
+And on top of that, summoned as Lancer."

-"But I have always presented myself as a man," Artoria replied, taking a sip of her tea.
+"But I always presented myself as a man," Artoria replied while taking a sip of tea.

 "I was a king.
 That is all."

-She then turned her gaze back to Kiritsugu and Illya.
+She turned her gaze back to Kiritsugu and Illya.

 Lancer remained still.

 "You accepted the weight of a kingdom… without question.
-For Kiritsugu, that is… unacceptable," Irisviel said.
+To Kiritsugu, that's unacceptable," Irisviel said.

 "My choices were necessary," she added.

-"Even if they led to ruin?"
+"Even if they led to the ruin of your kingdom?"
 Irisviel asked.

-"Because it was the path I chose to walk."
+"Because that was the path I chose to walk."

 Irisviel watched her in silence.

-"But Kiritsugu and I are incompatible anyway," she concluded, falling silent.
+"But Kiritsugu and I are incompatible anyway," she concluded, then fell silent.

-Irisviel felt a slight tightening in her chest upon hearing that.
+Irisviel felt a faint tightness in her chest upon hearing that.

 Still, there was one positive point.

-She could still serve as a bridge between the two.
+She could still act as a bridge between the two.

 Because, despite everything, Lancer was not an irrational woman.